How to extend or change your visa status

 3. File before your status expires

-If you file a timely, non-frivolous extension or change-of-status application before your I-94 expires, you can usually stay in the U.S. while it's pending.
-Filing late means you've fallen out of status, which can lead to denial and trigger unlawful presence.
+File a timely, non-frivolous extension or change request before your I-94 expires, and you can usually stay while it's pending.
+File late and you've already fallen out of status — which can mean denial and unlawful presence.

-4. Don't act on the new status until it's approved
+4. Wait for approval before acting on the new status

-If you're changing from B-2 to F-1, you can't start school full-time until the change is approved.
+Changing from B-2 to F-1?
+You can't start school full-time until it's approved.
 Same with starting work on a new H-1B or L-1.
-Acting too early is treated as a status violation.
+Jumping the gun counts as a status violation.

 5. Unlawful presence triggers re-entry bars

-Accruing more than 180 days of unlawful presence and then leaving the U.S. triggers a 3-year bar on re-entry; more than a year triggers a 10-year bar.
-This is one of the harshest traps in immigration law and a big reason to act before your I-94 expires.
+Rack up more than 180 days of unlawful presence and then leave the U.S., and you trigger a 3-year bar on re-entry; more than a year triggers a 10-year bar.
+It's one of the harshest traps in immigration law — and the big reason to act before your I-94 expires.

 NotALawyer.com provides general legal information, not legal advice.